Effective September 6, 2021

-- Nursing must will educate visitor with risks and assist with proper donning/doffing PPE.
+- Nursing must educate visitors regarding risks and assist with proper donning/doffing of PPE.

 Free parking is available for our patients and visitors.
 When available, we also have a shuttle service to and from the parking lot.
 Please call 513-624-4535 for more information.

 We welcome flowers and packages for our patients from their loved ones.
 Please have flowers and other packages sent to the following hospital address:

 Mercy Health - Anderson Hospital7500 State RoadCincinnati, Ohio 45255All mail, packages and flowers addressed to a patient will be delivered to his or her room.
 Mail received after a discharge will be forwarded to the patient’s home.
 Florists will be directed to deliver flowers received after discharge to the patient’s home.

 Food and Dining

 Starbucks Café in Lobby (includes salads, soups and sandwiches):

 Vending machines are located in the cafeteria and the Emergency Department waiting area.

 Two ATM machines are located at the cafeteria entrance.